 I’m a bit obsessed with the beautiful fish paintings of Louis Renard.
 I’ve been looking for fun ways to incorporate some of these stunning vintage images into my home decor.
 That’s where I got the idea for this DIY IKEA floor lamp hack.

 I’d actually been thinking of combing the beautiful vintage images into some kind of aquarium type floor lamp.
 I’d been trying to think of the best way to make such a lamp for a while.
 However, it was when I accompanied a friend on a trip to our local IKEA store when I finally got my eureka moment.

-Rather than having to make a floor lamp from scratch, I could simply hack and VIDJA IKEA floor lamp.
+Rather than making a floor lamp from scratch, I could hack and VIDJA IKEA floor lamp.
 This has to be one of the easiest IKEA hacks I have ever done.
-One of the best bits about this IKEA floor lamp hack is that it is totally reversible.
-So, if in a few years time you fancy a change, perhaps birds or butterflies instead of fish.
+One of the best bits about this IKEA floor lamp hack is that it is reversible.
+So, if in a few years, you fancy a change, perhaps birds or butterflies instead of fish.
 The floor lamp will be so easy to hack again.

 What you need for an IKEA floor lamp hack

 - 3 Printed fish aquarium templates.
 You can make your own or download the same ones I used here.

 Fish Aquarium 2

 How To Hack An IKEA VIDJA Floor Lamp